 About MCO & MCO Fine Art

 Each opportunity to be creative in art and photography recharges me.
-In addition to art and photography, I enjoy cooking, walking in the woods with Susan, watching movies, trying new restaurants, breathing fresh air, listening to jazz, playing tug-of-war with Russell, our Great Dane, and the occasional bike ride.
+I also enjoy cooking, walking in the woods, watching movies, trying new restaurants, breathing fresh air, listening to jazz, playing tug-of-war with our Great Dane, and taking the occasional bike ride.

 Process Notes